cemasma/whatsappanalyzer/README.md

     export PATH = "$PATH:$HOME/folderofapp"
     ```

-    For Windows follow these instructions:
+    Follow these instructions for Windows:
     1. From the desktop, right click the Computer icon.
     2. Choose Properties from the context menu.
     3. Click the Advanced system settings link.